Steveorevo/node-red-contrib-publishflows/README.md

 ## How It Works
-A project that lists another project as a dependency will automatically have it's predefined components (tabs, subflows, arbitrary asset files) merged into the current project; overwriting/updating any existing nodes that share the same I.D.
+A project that lists another project as a dependency will automatically have its predefined components (tabs, subflows, arbitrary asset files) merged into the current project; overwriting/updating any existing nodes that share the same I.D.